MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ## entityview

-Loads a given Power Apps view, by name or ID.
+Loads a given Dataverse view, by name or ID.
 The properties of the view ߝ view column metadata, paginated result records, etc. can then be accessed using an [entityview object](liquid-objects.md#entityview) that will be available within the tag block.

 If the view is loaded successfully, the content within the block will be rendered.
 If the view isn't found, the block content won't be rendered.